kappnav/README/README.md

 # Install on OKD or Minishift

+For instructions to install on Minikube see [# Install on Minikube](#Install on Minikube)

+# Install to user defined namespace]()

-To install Kubernetes Application Navigator (for minikube or a user-defined namespace, see below), perform these actions:
+To install Kubernetes Application Navigator into the kappnav namespace perform these actions:

 1. Clone the operator repository: `git clone https://github.com/kappnav/operator.git`
 1. Create the kAppNav namespace: `kubectl create namespace kappnav`